Executive Director, Community Housing Fund

 Sheila was the founding executive director of Community Partners for Affordable Housing (CPAH), and served there from 1995-2015.
 In that capacity she oversaw development of 8 multifamily housing projects and 4 single family rentals (325 units), all developed to LEED or Green Communities sustainability standards.
 CPAH partnered with dozens of local agencies and provided an array of site-based services.
 Prior to that, she served as the Education Director for the American Public Power Association (APPA), and as the Director of Program Information and Research for the National Council of State Housing Agencies (NCSHA), in Washington, D.C.
 Before that she coordinated the HUD Project Self-Sufficiency pilot program for Portland/ Multnomah County.
 She has remained active on a variety of community associations and boards both in Washington, D.C., and in Portland.
 She holds a Bachelor’s in Political Science and Master’s in Public Administration from Lewis & Clark College.

 Loan Officer, Community Housing Fund

-Hong is serving as CHF’s Technology Consultant during 2016-17 through the Social Venture Program.
+Hong served as CHF’s Technology Consultant during 2016-17 through the Social Venture Partners program, and currently serves as an external consultant in this capacity.
 Hong has an impressive career history in high tech—including over 15 years with Intel, as well as Senior Director and engineering work with a number of other companies small and large.
 He created and operated start-ups.
 He also has over 100 granted and pending patents, .
 Hong holds Bachelor’s and Master’s degrees in electrical engineering from Washington State University.